North Community Mental Health team

 About the team

-North Community Mental Health Team provides treatment for people experiencing moderate to severe mental illness.
-The multidisciplinary Team is made up of 33 individual staff, is based on the Dunedin Hospital campus and provides Outpatient services and home based outreach services.
+North Community Mental Health team provide assessment, support and treatment for people experiencing moderate to severe mental illness.
+The geographic area serviced by the Team includes Mosgiel, Middlemarch, Palmerston and Dunedin city from the Octagon northwards.
+The multi-disciplinary Team is made up of 33 individual staff, is based on the Dunedin Hospital campus and provides Outpatient services and home based outreach services.

 View position description